cypherstack/fusiondart/README.md

 # WARNING

- - Do not test this with a wallet with significant funds.
  - Do not test this with a wallet with tokens.

-These actions may result in loss of funds, tokens, or both.
-Outputs are not currently checked for tokens and their use in CashFusion transactions will almost certainly lead to their loss.
+Do not import/inject CashToken, SLP, and other non-standard outputs into this package.
+Fusiondart itself does not currently check for tokens and their use in CashFusion transactions will almost certainly lead to their loss.

 ## Features